South Dakota Birds

 Northern Goshawk

-Part 2: South Dakota Birds
+Part 2: Black Hills South Dakota Birds

-(The Pelican and Great White Egret were taken in central SD.)
+the Pelican and Great White Egret were taken in central SD.)

 Canadian Geese